MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_justifyaction.md

 ---
 title: class JustifyAction
 description: Documents the justifyaction::undefined class of the Microsoft Information Protection (MIP) SDK.
-author: BryanLa
+author: msmbaldwin
 ms.service: information-protection
 ms.topic: reference
-ms.author: bryanla
+ms.author: mbaldwin
 ms.date: 09/21/2020
 ---

 # class JustifyAction
-Justify [Action](undefined) requires providing a justification to a label downgrade and setting the response in the execution state.
+Justify Action requires providing a justification to a label downgrade and setting the response in the execution state.

 **See also**: mip::ExecutionState::IsDowngradeJustified